PUBLIC INQUIRY & INQUEST SOLICITORS - Expert LEGAL ADVICE AND REPRESENTATION

 Inquests are held in open court, which means that depending on the circumstances of the death that members of the press may be present to report on the proceedings.
 Since 2013 all inquests have been audio-recorded.
 When called to testify you will need to swear to tell the truth, and any failure to do so would be a criminal offence.
 You would then be questioned by the coroner and potentially other interested persons.
 This might include the family of the deceased, but the questions can only relate to who the deceased was and the circumstances of their death.
 The coroner will not allow any questions that aren’t deemed to be appropriate.

 Most of the time there will not be a jury present at an inquest; the coroner usually decides the case, unless the death involved took place in custody of an unnatural cause, was work related or due to other health and safety issues.
 If there is a jury present, they will deliver the verdict reached by a majority vote, rather than the coroner.
-If there will be a jury present at the hearing you are required to attend you will be made aware in advance, although it doesn’t significantly change the proceedings.
+If there will be a jury present at the hearing you are required to attend you will be made aware in advance, although it doesn’t significantly change the inquest process.

 The role of the inquest is to establish facts, not to apportion blame or liability.
 So the verdict given relates only to the cause of death; no one is found guilty or innocent.
 Potential verdicts that can be given include:

 The coroner does have a duty to ensure that future, similar deaths can be avoided if at all possible, and may issue a ‘Regulation 28 Report’ to a person or organisation where they feel that changes must be made in order to avoid a reoccurrence.
 All records relating to the hearing, including audio transcripts of the proceedings are preserved by the coroner and are available to the public.